LeelasriBalkampet/smart-grid-builder/README.md

 ## Key Features

-* **🧠 AI Load Forecasting:** Deep learning model predicts future power demands over a 24-hour cycle.
+* **AI Load Forecasting:** Deep learning model predicts future power demands over a 24-hour cycle.
-* **💸 Time-of-Use Cost Optimization:** Smart heuristic algorithms dynamically shift battery discharging to peak-price hours, visualizing thousands of dollars in potential savings.
+* **Time-of-Use Cost Optimization:** Smart heuristic algorithms dynamically shift battery discharging to peak-price hours, visualizing thousands of dollars in potential savings.
-* **☁️ Real-Time Weather Integration:** Fetches live cloud cover and wind speed from the OpenWeatherMap API to dynamically calculate realistic solar and wind energy generation.
+* **Real-Time Weather Integration:** Fetches live cloud cover and wind speed from the OpenWeatherMap API to dynamically calculate realistic solar and wind energy generation.
-* **📊 Custom CSV Data Processing:** Upload your own historical energy demand CSV files.
+* **Custom CSV Data Processing:** Upload your own historical energy demand CSV files.
 The application parses the data in real-time and runs custom simulations against your specific load profiles.
-* **💾 Persistent History:** Backed by an SQLite database, every simulation is recorded and available for review in the History dashboard.
+* **Persistent History:** Backed by an SQLite database, every simulation is recorded and available for review in the History dashboard.

 ## Tech Stack